18.1. Introduction

 1.1

 The application may be accepted, meaning that, after examination of the application, the Registrar or the Registrar's delegate is satisfied that the application has been made in accordance with the Act (see section 6 definition), and that there are no grounds for rejecting it (subsection 33(1)).
-The acceptance of the application is advertised in the Official Journal for the purposes of opposition (section 34).
+The acceptance of the application is published for the purposes of opposition (section 34).
 The application then proceeds through a two month opposition period (which may be extended) during which its acceptance may be challenged.
 At the end of the two months (or that period as extended), if no opposition has been filed, or if an opposition has been unsuccessful, the application may proceed to registration.

 1.2